[The following article was written in January 2017. An update of the year’s progress will be posted next week to my email list. ]

 The Magic of Affirmations

 He seemed like a cool guy.
 I gave him a ride back to the city, and we chatted for a bit.
 Nothing major.
 But I was fascinated when I asked him what he did for a living.
-Among a lot of cool shit (he’s an interesting dude), he mentioned creating this website.
+Among a lot of cool stuff (he’s an interesting dude), he mentioned creating that website.
 I dropped him off at his apartment and that was it.
 I never talked with him again, but I checked out his site.

 And I really liked it.